ryanfrishkorn/airship/README.md

 # Airship

-### Simple BASH scripts to mimic the functionality of AirDrop using netcat.
+### Simple BASH script to mimic the functionality of AirDrop using netcat.
 This is useful when admins install weird security software that screws up your workflow.

 ![airship](https://github.com/ryanfrishkorn/airship/blob/master/assets/airship.jpg?raw=true)

 ## Requirements
-- netcat (Ubuntu needs netcat-traditional package, MacOS is preinstalled)
+- netcat (MacOS is preinstalled)
 - ccrypt (widely available)

 ## Installation